lrAlval/SAA-C03/docs/security/ACM.md

-# AWS Certifacte Manager
+# AWS Certificate Manager

-- used for SSL TLS certificate managedment provision and deploy
+- used for SSL TLS certificate managements provision and deploy
-- provide inslight encryption
+- provide in-flight encryption
 - public and private certs
 - automatic renewal
 - cannot be used on ec2
 - will take a few hours to be verified
-- can imported but no automatic renewal
+- can be imported but no automatic renewal
-- certifactes for cloudfront must be in us-east-1
+- certificates for CloudFront must be in us-east-1
-- for api gateway region needs to be created in same region
+- for **API** gateway region needs to be created in same region

 ## Integrations
 - [[ELB]]